 - Set the value to 1.

-- In the same list, Find 'WaitToKillAppTimeout'
+- Now in the same list, find 'WaitToKillAppTimeout'

 - Change to the number of milliseconds you want.
 [Prefer to use 200 that have been tested]